primer/octicons/README.md

   <span class="octicon octicon-alert"></span>
   ```

+## Building Octicons

+All the files you need will be in the `/dist/` directory already, but if you've made changes and need to regenerate, follow these steps:

+1. Open the Octicons directory in Terminal
+2. Run the command `script/bootstrap`.
+This will install any necessary dependencies for generating the Octicons font and SVGs.
+3. Run the command `grunt`.
+Running the grunt task will actually generate the font and SVGs, placing them in the `/dist/` directory.

 ## Installing locally

 It's easy to install octicons locally if you have [Homebrew](http://brew.sh/) installed.
 Simply run the following commands: